phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 [Memory_map]: http://wiki.osdev.org/Memory_Map_(x86)

 ### Handling Panics
-We used `unwrap` in the code above, which will panic if there is no memory map tag.
+We used `expect` in the code above, which will panic if there is no memory map tag.
 But our current panic handler just loops without printing any error message.
-Of course we could replace `unwrap` by a `match`, but we should fix the panic handler nonetheless:
+Of course we could replace `expect` by a `match`, but we should fix the panic handler nonetheless:

 ```rust
 #[lang = "panic_fmt"]